trel/irods_client_http_api/README.md

 To develop your own plugin, make sure to conform to the plugin interface defined in [interface.h](./plugins/user_mapping/include/irods/http_api/plugins/user_mapping/interface.h).
 Further documentation on the interface functions are within the file.

-### Supported Grants

-Currently, the HTTP API server supports the following two grants:

-- Resource Owner Password Credentials Grant
-- Authorization Code Grant

-While we also currently support the _Resource Owner Password Credentials Grant_, there are plans to remove support for this in the future.

-Reason being, the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics) draft, as well as the the [OAuth 2.1 Authorization Framework](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/) draft both deprecate that grant.
-More information can be found on the reasoning for the deprecation in the links provided above.